planetmint/planetmint-driver-python/docs/usage.rst

 Divisible Assets
 ----------------

-All assets in BigchainDB become implicitly divisible if a transaction contains more than one of that asset (we'll see how this happens shortly).
+All assets in Planetmint become implicitly divisible if a transaction contains more than one of that asset (we'll see how this happens shortly).

 Let's continue with the bicycle example.
 Bob is now the proud owner of the